JigneshRaval/simple-blog/src/pages/regex/a-practical-guide-to-regular-expressions--regex--in-javascript.md

 ```
 *   Here the flags are optional, I will explain these later in this article.

-There might also be cases where you want to create regular expressions dynamically, in which case regex literal won’t work, so you have to use a regular expression constructor.
+There might also be cases where you want to create regular expressions dynamically, in which case regex literal won't work, so you have to use a regular expression constructor.

 No matter which method you choose, the result is going to be a regex object.
 Both regex objects will have same methods and properties attached to them.